 CAUTION: The system chassis must be positively grounded to the rack cabinet frame.
 Do not attempt to connect power to the system until grounding cables are connected.
-A qualified electrical inspector must inspect completed power and safety ground wiring.
+Completed power and safety ground wiring must be inspected by a qualified electrical inspector.
 An energy hazard will exist if the safety ground cable is omitted or disconnected.